-First, the Case-Shiller cyclically adjusted price-to-earnings (CAPE) ratio suggests that the S&P 500 is overvalued by an eye-watering 75%.
-The 100-year average is around 16; today the ratio is at 29.19.
-There are two ways to approach that number: 1) for every $1.00 of earnings a company makes, investors are happy to fork over $29.19, and 2) it will take more than 29 years for the earnings of the average stock on the S&P 500 to equal its share price.
-(Source: “Online Data Robert Shiller,” Yale University, last accessed May 23, 2017.)
+First, the Case-Shiller cyclically adjusted price-to-earnings (CAPE) ratio suggests that the S&P 500 is overvalued by an eye-watering 87.5%.
+The 100-year average is around 16; as of this writing, the ratio is at 30.05.
+There are two ways to approach that number: 1) for every $1.00 of earnings a company makes, investors are happy to fork over $30.05, and 2) it will take more than 30 years for the earnings of the average stock on the S&P 500 to equal its share price.
+(Source: “Online Data Robert Shiller,” Yale University, last accessed July 26, 2017.)

 This does not mean that U.S. stocks are going to crash in the coming weeks or even months.
 There is too much euphoria in the markets since Trump won the election.
-And the Case-Shiller ratio is not as dramatic as it was in 2000, when it stood near 45 (it was only at 30 in 1929).
+And the Case-Shiller ratio is not as dramatic as it was in 2000, when it stood near 45.

 The market-cap-to-GDP ratio compares the total price of all publicly traded companies to GDP.
 A reading of 100% suggests that U.S. stocks are fairly valued.
-The higher that the ratio is over 100%, the more overvalued that stocks are.
-The market cap to GDP ratio is currently at 127.3%.
+The higher the ratio is over 100%, the more overvalued the stocks are.
+The market-cap-to-GDP ratio is currently at 128.9%.

 Record Stock Levels a Result of Financial Engineering

-The major indices are near record highs, not because investors are excited about strong corporate earnings and revenue growth though.
+The major indices are near record highs, but not because investors are excited about strong corporate earnings and revenue growth.
 Stock valuations are at dangerous levels because of years of artificially low interest rates and financial engineering.